thalmiclabs/myojs-hardtap/README.md

 # myojs-hardtap
-A plugin for myo.js that detects when the user physically taps the myo
+A plugin for myo.js that detects when the user physically double taps the myo